rkbansal83/algorithms/README.md

 WordBreak- check if a given String can be broken into valid words of dictionary.

 BalancedBST- create a balanced BST from sorted input array.

+CommonElementsSortedArrays - Searches the common elements among the multiple arrays which are presorted.